-- Convert radians to degrees, minutes and seconds and vice versa. - Solve problems that demonstrate an understanding of the relationship between the central angle, the arc length and the radius of a circle. - Solve problems that demonstrate an understanding of the relationship between the angular velocity, the linear velocity and the radius of a wheel or similar object. - Determine the area of a circular sector. - Demonstrate an understanding of the six trigonometric functions relative to a right triangle and to the unit circle. - Recall and apply the fundamental trigonometric identities, the co-function formulas and the formulas for negatives. - Sketch the graphs of the six basic trigonometric functions and recognize which functions are odd and which functions are even. - Find the exact values of the remaining trigonometric functions given the values of two trigonometric functions or the value of one trigonometric function and the quadrant. - Find the exact values of the trigonometric functions for an angle in standard position given a point on the terminal side. - Find the reference angle of any angle in degrees and/or radians. - Express any trigonometric function as a function of a given trigonometric function. - Recall the exact values of the trigonometric functions for reference angles of 30°, 45°, and 60° and the axis angles. - Use a calculator to approximate the value of the trigonometric function for any real number. - Use a calculator to approximate the reference angle given the value of the trigonometric function. - Determine the amplitude, period and the phase shift of any trigonometric function and sketch its graph showing all intercepts and turning points. - Demonstrate an understanding of the terms "angle of depression" and "angle of elevation" and solve "word problems" involving right triangles.
+- -convert radians to degrees, minutes and seconds and vice versa. - -solve problems that demonstrate an understanding of the relationship between the central angle, the arc length and the radius of a circle. - -solve problems that demonstrate an understanding of the relationship between the angular velocity, the linear velocity and the radius of a wheel or similar object. - -determine the area of a circular sector. - -demonstrate an understanding of the six trigonometric functions relative to a right triangle and to the unit circle. - -recall and apply the fundamental trigonometric identities, the cofunction formulas and the formulas for negatives. - -sketch the graphs of the six basic trigonometric functions and recognise which functions are odd and which functions are even. - -find the exact values of the remaining trigonometric functions given the values of two trigonometric functions or the value of one trigonometric function and the quadrant. - -find the exact values of the trigonometric functions for an angle in standard position given a point on the terminal side. - -find the reference angle of any angle in degrees and/or radians. - -express any trigonometric function as a function of a given trigonometric function.